manumg/TwitchGamingDataSQL/README.md

-Project analyzing Twitch streaming and chat statistics
+Project analyzing Twitch streaming statistics.

+The aim of this project is to analyze a large dataset from the year 2015 of views on twitch.
+We will try to look at the most viewed games, location statistics and viewership distribution during the day.

+In this project I use SQL to querry some statistics that I will later use in python to create some graphs with Matplotlib.

 DATASETS USED IN THIS PROJECT: